 Crested Butte area offers hundreds of wildflower hiking trails of various difficulty levels.
-Their names speak for themselves, like the Daisy Pass or Lupine Trail.
-The latter features numerous corn lilies and lupines, Lower Loop Trail has Indian paintbrush and larkspur, Rustlers Gulch Trail is famous for sunflowers, Strand Bonus Trail features flax and penstemon.
-Columbine Trail will give you a chance to see the state flower of Colorado—Columbine.
-Overall, you can see thousands of wildflowers from 50 species.
+Their names often speak for themselves, like the Daisy Pass or Lupine Trail.
+For example, the latter features numerous corn lilies and lupines; Lower Loop Trail has Indian paintbrush and larkspur; Rustlers Gulch Trail is famous for sunflowers; Strand Bonus Trail features flax and penstemon; Columbine Trail will give you a chance to see the state flower of Colorado—Columbine.
+Overall, you can see about 50 different species growing in the area.